covjson/cookbook/first-parameter.md

 - `unit.symbol` is an informal textual notation of the units of measurement, here degrees Celsius.
 - `observedProperty` describes the abstract concept that is measured or modelled, independent of what units are used.

-If data values have no units, then `unit` would be omitted. `observedProperty.label` however is always required.
+If data values have no units, then `unit` would be omitted.
+`observedProperty.label` however is always required and is a mapping from [language tags](http://tools.ietf.org/html/bcp47) to strings.

 While the above is enough for humans to get a basic understanding, CoverageJSON allows us to describe a parameter in more detail, partially to make it easier for machines to identify related datasets and also to compare them with each other:
 ```js